Ebiixx/auto-rag-smart-task-agent/README.md

 ## Example Queries

+### Basic Tool Queries

 - If I save 60 € per month for 5 years, how much will I have?
 - If I eat 3 apples every day for 3 months and an apple costs 1.20€, how much will I have spent?
 - What is the current status of CO₂ legislation in Germany?
 - What do these two statements have in common: 'The sun is shining' and 'It is bright outside'
 - How many calories does a pizza have?

+### Complex Tool Chain Queries

+- Search for the latest electric car models and calculate the average price
+- Look up the health benefits of apples and summarize them
+- Compare and summarize the differences between saving 100€ monthly for 10 years with 2% vs 4% interest
+- Calculate my BMI if I'm 180cm tall and weigh 75kg, then interpret what it means
+- Compare these two sentences and analyze their emotional tone: 'I love this product!' and 'This product is acceptable.'
+- Calculate the monthly payments on a 300,000€ mortgage over 30 years at 3.5% interest and explain the amortization